chriskpeterson/vuepress2/docs/writingsamples.md

 ### Poly Solutions for Microsoft Teams Rooms

 The team views me as the problem solver.
 We had issues selling this product due to incomplete documentation.
 I took this over to help identify gaps in the information provided to us by our SMEs.

-This project demonstrates how working directly with the products ensures we can successfully advocate for the customer.
+The team provided me with a Poly G40-T Microsoft Teams Solution.
+I worked through the steps, reviewed Microsoft's documentation, and proposed a more comprehensive HTML document to the team.

 [Writing sample](poly-mtr.md)